-WELCOME (Click Here to Download a Copy of the Brochure) Welcome to our Web site.
-This site offers you the opportunity to learn more about the 48th Annual Western States Corrosion Seminar, which was founded in 1966 as a non-profit educational program, the 16th Annual CP Tester Recognition Course, and the 9th Annual Rectifier Course.
+WELCOME Welcome to our Web site.
+This site offers you the opportunity to learn more about the 54th Annual Western States Corrosion Seminar, which was founded in 1966 as a non-profit educational program, the 22nd Annual CP Tester Recognition Course, and the 15th Annual Rectifier Course.
 Throughout the years, the seminar has included some of the foremost experts in the field of corrosion control.
 Whether your field is pipeline, cables or tanks, underground or aboveground, internal or external, there is a presentation by an expert that could benefit you and your company.
 Instructors are available for one-on-one discussions and are happy to discuss your problems.
 The seminar is held in a relaxed atmosphere that encourages discussions.

 EXHIBITSfrom foremost corrosion control companies showing their products and services will be on display.
 This is an excellent opportunity to meet local and internationally known companies in the field of corrosion control.
 Open throughout the seminar, the exhibit hall is the main gathering place during morning and afternoon breaks.
 Click here for more information on exhibiting at the seminar.

-REGISTRATION FEE CLICK HERE TO REGISTER The registration fee for any course is $390.
-The registration fee increases to $440 after April 28.
+REGISTRATION FEE CLICK HERE TO REGISTER The registration fee for the seminar and CP Rectifier Course is $495.
+The registration fee increases to $545 after April 20.
 This fee includes proceedings or course materials, 3 lunches, continuous refreshments, and two evening hosted social hours.
-Meals for non-attendees, such as a spouse, can be purchased in the dining room.
+Meals for non-attendees, such as a spouse, can be purchased at the Registration Desk downstairs.